apache/fluo-recipes/docs/accumulo-export-queue.md

 ## Background

 The [Export Queue Recipe][1] provides a generic foundation for building export mechanism to any external data store.
-The [AccumuloExportQueue] provides an implementation of this recipe for Accumulo.
-The [AccumuloExportQueue] is located the 'fluo-recipes-accumulo' module and provides the following functionality:
+The [AccumuloExporter] provides an implementation of this recipe for Accumulo.
+The [AccumuloExporter] is located the `fluo-recipes-accumulo` module and provides the following functionality:

  * Safely batches writes to Accumulo made by multiple transactions exporting data.